ManuelFay/AlphaConnect4/README.md

 Monte-Carlo Tree Search, and a neural policy and value estimator neural network.
 Currently, only the MCTS is implemented and is enough to beat a strong human player with a few seconds of rollout.

-A Minimax algorithm is also presented as one of the options but does not scale well when confronted with too much depth and is exploitable with a bit of strategy.
+A Minimax algorithm (credits ```KeithGalli```) is also presented as one of the options but does not scale well when confronted with too much depth and is exploitable with a bit of strategy.

 ![Demo picture](pictures/demo.png)